 But where'd the fire come from?
 I look down at the blaze now surrounding the dojo... and I see movement.
 A person-sized chunk of debris tumbling out of the building, wrapped in flame- No, wait, that's Paula!
 And she's on fire!
 Crap!

-Paula shakes her head, looking a bit dazed as I guide her into the alley.
+Paula shakes her head, looking a bit dazed but grinning as I guide her into the alley.
 "I feel better than I ever have before, actually."

 "Lucky you.
 My superpower makes me want to puke every time it kicks in."